-Do not use Apoquel or Apoquel Chewable in dogs less than 12 months of age or those with serious infections.
-Apoquel and Apoquel Chewable may increase the chances of developing serious infections, and may cause existing parasitic skin infestations or pre-existing cancers to get worse.
+Do not use Apoquel in dogs less than 12 months of age or those with serious infections.
+Apoquel may increase the chances of developing serious infections, and may cause existing parasitic skin infestations or pre-existing cancers to get worse.
 Consider the risks and benefits of treatment in dogs with a history of recurrence of these conditions.
 New neoplastic conditions (benign and malignant) were observed in clinical studies and post-approval.
-Apoquel and Apoquel Chewable have not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporines.
+Apoquel has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporines.
 Do not use in breeding, pregnant, or lactating dogs.
 Most common side effects are vomiting and diarrhea.
-Apoquel and Apoquel Chewable have been used safely with many common medications including parasiticides, antibiotics and vaccines.
+Apoquel has been used safely with many common medications including parasiticides, antibiotics and vaccines.

-For more information, please see accompanying full Prescribing Information.
+For more information, please see the accompanying full Prescribing Information.